-Separated from its infamous northern neighbour by the notorious DMZ (pretty different from BIG), South Korea is for all intents and purposes an island nation and the only way to get there is to fly.
-This means that most people’s first impression is of Seoul and often this huge, buzzing, bright, bonkers mega-city is where a visit begins and ends.
-But Korea is so much more than its capital; scratch the surface and you’ll find a totally beautiful, sometimes bewildering, incredibly friendly country just waiting for you to discover it.
+Separated from its infamous northern neighbour by the notorious DMZ, South Korea is for all intents and purposes an island nation; the only way to get there is to fly.
+This means that most people’s first impression is the buzzing, bright and bonkers capital city, Seoul.

 Ok, we’re well known for mentioning food at every possible opportunity, but the eats in Korea are as delicious as they are varied.
-Ease yourself in with Korean BBQ (삼겹살 is my fave) where you cook the meat on the table and then rap it in lettuce leaves with garlic, veg and a variety of sauces and scoff in one.
-Bi Bim Bip (비빔밥) is another good starter dish with veg, rice, egg and sometimes meat mixed together with spicy sauce.
+Ease yourself in with Korean BBQ (삼겹살 is our fave), where you cook the meat right there infront of you on a BBQ they provide, and then wrap it in lettuce leaves with garlic, veg and a variety of sauces.
+Bim Bim Bip (비빔밥) is another good starter dish with veg, rice, egg and sometimes meat mixed together with spicy sauce.
+Often Koreans sprinkle a heap of cheese on top too before tossing, making for a seriously satifying, melty mess us Europeans wouldn’t be able to resist.
+Especially after one too many sojus (Korean rice wine).

 It’s customary in Korea to be served several side dishes with every meal (these are free and known as “service”).
-Make sure you take advantage and scoff and much as possible, especially kimchi which often needs a few tries to get on board with.
+Make sure you take advantage and scoff and much as possible, especially kimchi.

 The Demilitarised Zone marks the border between North and South Korea and is totally fascinating.
 You can stand on the hills and look through binoculars at people moving around the sham village of Kijong-dong, come face to face with North Korea guards at Panmunjom and even explore tunnels dug by the North deep into southern territory many meters underground.

-Korean culture is HUGE in the rest of Asia and K Pop stars such as 2NE1, Wondergirls, G-Dragon and SHINee have massive and committed followings.
-If you have a chance to grab a ticket to a concert don’t pass it up – much like a night out in Romford it will be unique, flashy, loud and you wont have a clue what’s going on.
+Korean culture is HUGE in the rest of Asia (yep, they really.
+Really.
+Love Gangnam Style), and K Pop stars such as 2NE1, Wondergirls, G-Dragon and SHINee have massive and committed followings.
+Think Japanese Harajuku… if it had downed three vodka Red Bulls.
+If you have a chance to grab a ticket to a concert don’t pass it up – much like a night out in Romford it will be unique, flashy, loud and you won’t have a clue what’s going on.

 Hiking is pretty much a national sport in Korea and this mountainous peninsular is great for testing your mettle.
 Wolchulsan in the south has some amazing views from its cloud bridge, Bukhansan just outside Seoul is a great bet if you’re not able to stray far from the capital and Seoraksan in the East is totally stunning come autumn.